RetroAchievements/docs/docs/developer-docs/leaderboards.md

 - AND,
 - The 8-bit RAM address 0x0209 is equivalent to hex 0xe5

 This might seem daunting, because we don't know what these addresses mean.
 That's why the **Code Notes** are pretty handy!
-You can see how these addresses are labeled in memory by hoving over an address.
+You can see how these addresses are labeled in memory by hovering over an address.

 ![Hover example](/new-mario3-ex3.png)